zetzit/zz/README.md

 ==============

-ZZ (drunk octopus) is a precompiler for C that deals with some of the pain that is C.
+ZZ (drunk octopus) is a dialect of C, inspired by rust

 It's main use case is embedded systems, where we still program C out of desperation, because nothing else actually works.
 You can also use it to build cross platform libraries.
 The build and linking concept is tailed to export a clean api with a namespace.